H-ANSEN/CSE240/M1/StructuresAndErrorTypes.md

     The declaration and assignment are syntactially correct, but the assignment statement is **contextually** incorrect.
 Compilers can preform these contextual checks at a very limited level sense a compiler only knows so much information.

 - **Semantic**

+    Semantics describes the meaning of a program.
+Semantic errors cannot be detected by the compiler, for example take a look at the following:

+    ```Java
+    int x = 0;
+    int y = 5;
+    int z = y / x;
+    ```

+    Here there is an issue within the meaning of the program, each statement is valid but division by zero is being preformed which will throw an error.
+To be able to catch this error the program would need to run and the compiler would fail.

+    - No formal definition for imperative and object-oriented languages
+    - Functional programming languages hava formal semantic definition based on the mathematics used *(see lambda calculus)*
+    - In logic programming languages, logic expressions are often used for describing the sementics
+    - Semantic languages: *e.g*, Prolog, RDF and OWL